 The CEM certification process requires meeting specified CEM eligibility requirements, along with the submitting of a separate CEM application and $400 application fee, which qualifies you to sit for the exam.
 The CEM examination is administered at each seminar site beginning at 11:00 am on day 5 of instruction -- only to those candidates who have met the above requirements.
 NOTE: You must bring a hand calculator to the seminar and to the exam, since CEM testing policy does not allow computers, tablets or cell phones to be used for calculations during the exam.
 To obtain/print your CEM application form or see further information on the CEM program, visit www.aeecenter.org/certification.

-Basic Skills Required for This Seminar This course assumes basic problem-solving skills, including quick and accurate use of a hand calculator, ability to use basic algebra, and ability to set up problem solution expressions and calculations from a written problem statement.
-Those needing a refresher program in these skills may wish to participate in the Basics of Energy Management the Economic Analysis Review for the CEM Exam, the Electrical Systems Review for the CEM Exam, or the HVAC Systems Review for the CEM Exam self-study seminars prior to taking this seminar.
-For more information, please visit www.aeecenter.org/training.
+Basic Skills Required for This Seminar The CEM preparatory training seminar assumes basic problem-solving skills, including quick and accurate use of a hand calculator, ability to use basic algebra, and ability to set up problem solution expressions and calculations from a written problem statement.
+Those needing a refresher program in these skills may wish to participate in one of the following self-study seminars:

 THE NEED FOR ENERGY MANAGEMENT Building energy cost control Utility DSM programs and deregulation energy efficiency and peak demand reduction Commercial business energy cost control Industrial plant operation improvement: Reducing energy costs Reducing environmental emissions Improving product quality Improving plant productivity